17 November 2020

-The story of William Tell is relevant as far as it concerns the historical circumstances of Alpine peasant communities defending their interests and working together.
-One can not deny that the present-day Swiss Confederation (Confoederatio Helvetica) exists and that the roots go back to the medieval cooperating peasant communities’ towns.
+The story of William Tell is relevant as far as it concerns the historical circumstances of the Alpine peasant communities.

-As a legend, he is undoubtedly one of the most influential figures in Swiss history and even an international symbol of freedom.
+He is one of the most influential (lenegdary) personalities of Swiss history and even an international symbol of freedom.

-The Tell monument and the Tell museum in Bürglen and the Tell monument in his home town Altdorf tell the story and its context in full detail.
+The Tell monument and the Tell museum in Bürglen and the Tell monument in his home town Altdorf tell his story.
 (Source and further information: www.uri.info.ch).